empewoow/pkt-mining-stats/README.md

 ## Prerequisites

-Tested on Linux and Windows
+Tested on Linux Ubuntu and Windows

 Prerequisites: